 Many college students utilize both private student loans and federal loans to pay for school.
 It’s important to understand the difference between the two.

 Federal loans are offered by the U.S. Department of Education and tend to come with low fixed interest rates.
 You’ll have to fill out the Free Application for Federal Student Aid (FAFSA) to apply.
-With private loans, the school determines if you must fill out the FAFSA for a private student loan.
-Most private loans offer a choice between a fixed or variable rate.
+The FAFSA is not required for a private student loans, but you should only pursue private student loans once you have exhausted all federal aid, savings for college and scholarships.